projectatomic/papr/README.md

 ### More details about Red Hat CI services

-In addition to `PAPR`, many of the projects above are also hooked up to
+In addition to PAPR, many of the projects above are also hooked up to
 [our instance of](https://homu-projectatomic-ci-infra.e8ca.engint.openshiftapps.com/)
 the upstream [Homu](https://github.com/servo/homu/) project.

-While `PAPR` deals with automatic testing of branches and PRs, `Homu` is used as a merge bot.
+While PAPR deals with automatic testing of branches and PRs, Homu is used as a merge bot.

 You only need to know a few commands to interact with these
 services: